SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 - add new rows in a kit
 - re-arrange rows in a kit
 - change root note in a synth/MIDI/CV clip
+- audition clips in Automation Arranger View

-## Community Features
+## Default Settings

-Described below are a couple of toggable enhancements that change existing behaviour in the Clip View but are of benefit to the user now that Automation's can be edited separately from the Clip View.
+Described below are a couple of toggable enhancements that change existing behaviour in the Clip View but are of benefit to the user now that Automation's can be edited separately from the Arranger / Clip View.

+These default settings are found in the `Settings` Menu under `Defaults/UI/Automation/`.

 ### Interpolation

 Interpolation does not change existing behaviour.
-This toggle is only used in the new Automation Clip View.
+This toggle is only used in the new Automation View.

-This sets the default value for the Interpolation setting in the Automation Clip View.
+This sets the default value for the Interpolation setting in the Automation View.

-> **Note:** This default value is loaded every time you enter the Automation Clip View.
+> **Note:** This default value is loaded every time you enter the Automation View.

 Interpolation itself can be toggled on/off by pressing down on the Setting button however that does not change the default setting.